Open Space Is an Individual Community Decision

 • It provides a welcome contrast from dense and intense urban development.

-But with a deft hand, green infrastructure becomes a soft and subtle way to shape the form and character of a neighborhood, community, and a metropolitan region.
 Right now, because society is so interested in climate change and generally going green, many communities are very positive about conservation and park opportunities.
 This leads to the conclusion that each community must decide for itself, through democratic means, its policy about open space.

 Gathering Places

-If the space is to be people-oriented, some particular amenities make it dynamic, as the
+If the space is to be people-oriented, some particular amenities make it dynamic, as the Project for Public Spaces has shown.

-has shown.
-Moveable chairs, flexible seating options, makeshift tables, shade, wind protection, access to sunlight, and enough visibility through the space to feel safe all play a role.
 Pleasing proportions in relationship to the adjoining buildings add to the enjoyment, as do attractive and varied plantings and a bit of whimsy, such as the J. Seward Johnson "Allow Me" sculpture of a man offering his umbrella in Pioneer Courthouse Square in Portland.
-Water features bring out the best in us.
-Usually.
-Except when we add blue soap flakes.
+Water features bring out the best in us, except when pranksters decide to add blue soap flakes.

 Some categories of green infrastructure, such as greenways (linear corridors of green space usually containing a trail) are designed primarily as connectors.
 They connect communities and people, adding to social capital along the way.